moritzshore/rswap/README.md

 project_path <- rswap_init(swapexe = "C:/path/to/swap.exe")
 ```

+> You can use this `project_path` to run all the following example code on this page!.

 **⚠️IMPORTANT⚠️** Its important to know that `rswap` never modifies
 files in your project directory (`project_path`) unless stated otherwise, instead all files are
 *copied* from `project_path` to `project_path/rswap`, modified there,